-With the financial year end soon approaching, there would be a frenzy amongst most of us to buy tax saving products.
+With the financial year-end soon approaching, there would be a frenzy amongst most of us to buy tax-saving products.
 Life insurances companies do a brisk business in the month of March as you can claim tax benefit under Sec 80C for life insurance premium.
 As such, the time is right to know more about Unit Linked Insurance Plans or ULIP as it is popularly known.
 In case of a ULIP, the maturity benefit, partial withdrawal benefit, and death benefit are exempt from tax under Sec 10(10D) (as per current tax laws and in accordance to some pre-defined limits).
 Switching between funds is permitted and is not subject to taxation.

 Also, ULIPs are exempt from long term capital gains tax (LTCG) that one incurs in case of mutual fund and direct investments in the stock market.
 Other than the taxation benefits, a ULIP can also be used as a vehicle for long term wealth generation.
 Read on to know more about how you can use ULIPs effectively in your portfolio.

-What is an ULIP?
+What is ULIP?

 A Unit-linked Insurance Plan (ULIP) is a Life Insurance product combining life insurance and investments into a single product.
-ULIP allows you to earn market linked returns as the investible portion of the premium is invested in market-linked funds such as debt and equity instruments in varying proportions as per your risk appetite.
-ULIP being a long-term product can be used effectively to plan for your long-term goals such as children’s education expenses, marriage expenses, to fund your dream home, to build a neat retirement corpus etc.
+ULIP allows you to earn market-linked returns as the investible portion of the premium is invested in market-linked funds such as debt and equity instruments in varying proportions as per your risk appetite.
+ULIP being a long-term product can be used effectively to plan for your long-term goals such as children’s education expenses, marriage expenses, to fund your dream home, to build a neat retirement corpus, etc.

 The fund management team of the insurance company manages your investments using their expertise.
 It is akin to owning a mutual fund folio and a life insurance policy in a single product.

-Also, an ULIP offers you the flexibility to switch between various investment funds (debt to equity or vice versa) to make the best of market conditions, thus providing you more control and freedom to manage your policy.
+Also, a ULIP offers you the flexibility to switch between various investment funds (debt to equity or vice versa) to make the best of market conditions, thus providing you more control and freedom to manage your policy.